 The idea of connectedness comes into play through a reality configured as a network of interdependent agents that inevitably undermines human pretensions to occupy a privileged position in the cosmos.
 Suppose we want to redefine our relations with what surrounds us.
 In that case, acknowledging our intrinsic vulnerability and absolute dependence on a plurality of human and non-human agents has to become the principle of our political action.

 The online platform, designed by Pekka Airaxin, will be a virtual space where the various works presented will be arranged in a constellation order to facilitate the dialogue among them.
 The platform will function as a narrative environment, organised around three main sections: films, special projects and readers.
 Each work will be presented individually and will be available for a limited period of time.

-In the film category, some highlights include Ana Vaz & Tristan Brera will present A Film, Reclaimed a conversation, an essay that reads the terrestrial crisis under the influence and with the help of the beautiful and terrible films which have accompanied it.
-Jenna Sutela, with Holobiont, will consider the idea of embodied cognition on a planetary scale, featuring a zoom from the outer space to inside the gut.
+In the film category, some highlights include Ana Vaz & Tristan Brera will present A Film, Reclaimed a conversation, an essay that reads about the terrestrial crisis under the influence and with the help of the beautiful and terrible films which have accompanied it.
+Jenna Sutela, with Holobiont, will consider the idea of embodied cognition on a planetary scale, featuring a zoom from outer space to inside the gut.
 The video documents Planetary Protection rituals at the European Space Agency and explores extremophilic bacteria in fermented foods as possible distributors of life between the stars.

 Over the saturation of online events and digital explorations of the pandemic, DEMO are provisioning a model that feels enticing for both its aesthetic and conceptual approach.
-With a careful selection of works, also not too overwhelming in numbers – DEMO will bring a fresh look at the pandemic’s political, social and economical challenges.
+With a careful selection of works, also not too overwhelming in numbers – DEMO will bring a fresh look at the pandemic’s political, social and economic challenges.